Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Procedure

 \section{Evaluation Procedure}

-We introduce an evaluation procedure that satisfies part of Desideratum~\ref{desideratum:shortcut} by minimizing the chance of the model exploiting the relation-object shortcut (Section~\ref{subsec:per_query_prediction}) and Desideratum~\ref{desideratum:def} that the evaluation should exclude cases where the model performs explicit reasoning.
-Then, we define our metric used to measure latent composability (Section~\ref{subsec:latent_composability}).
+We introduce an evaluation procedure that satisfies part of Desideratum 2 by minimizing the chance of the model exploiting the relation-object shortcut and Desideratum 1 that the evaluation should exclude cases where the model performs explicit reasoning (\S\ref{subsec:per_query_prediction}).
+Then, we define our evaluation metric, latent composability (\S\ref{subsec:latent_composability}).